Apartments in Newburyport

 Newburyport Rent Prices More Affordable Than Major Cities

-Rent growth in Newburyport over the past year has been declining.
+Rent growth in Newburyport over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Newburyport average rent prices appear to be relatively affordable for local residents.

 The price for a Newburyport one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.